-Acolytes have been part of the church in one form or another for nearly 2,000 years.
+Acolytes have been part of the church in one form or another from the earliest times.

-The word acolyte comes from the Greek word akolouthos, meaning follower, a helper or assistant.
-In the early church, acolytes were a clerical order.
-Acolytes carry into worship the light, processional cross, banners or Bible and assist the pastor with communion, baptism and other duties.
-Children and youth often serve as acolytes, but adults can serve as well.
+The word acolyte comes from the Greek word akolouthos, meaning follower, helper, or assistant.
+By the middle ages, acolytes were a clerical order.
+Acolytes may have any number of helping functions.
+They may carry the light, processional cross, banners, or Bible.
+They may also assist the pastor or other worship leaders with communion, baptism and other duties.
+Children and youth often serve as acolytes, but adults may serve as well.

-“Jesus said: ‘I am the light of the world’” (John 8:12).
+“Jesus said: ‘I am the light of the world’” (John 8:12 NRSV).
 The presence of the light reminds us of Jesus coming into our world and into our lives.
 The light is carried into the worship service as a symbol of Jesus coming into the presence of the worshiping community.

 Read more about the history of acolytes.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.